mjz-smu/codelab_instructions/README.md

 result data directly to BigQuery tables.

 *   `--bq_project`: your GCP **PROJECT-ID** that owns the dataset and tables.
-*   `bigquery_table`: a fully qualified table name, including the dataset.
+*   `--bigquery_table`: a fully qualified table name, including the dataset.
 The first time you run experiments, PKB will create the table if it does not yet exist.